python-effect/effect/screed.md

 - The implementations of effects should be replaceable; async vs sync should not matter.

-##Story
+## A Story

+Whenever I write software, I often have a feeling in the back of my head that I'm doing things in a hacky way.

 Let's say we want a function that fetches the twitter followers of a user, given that user's name.
 The function should basically be defined like this (in pseudo-code):

     get-followers(name) ->
       HTTP.GET http://twitter.com/$name/followers

-This is pretty much the ideal level of abstraction for this function; something else takes care of HTTP and IO.
+This is pretty much the ideal level of abstraction for this function; something else (HTTP.GET) takes care of HTTP and IO.
 The only thing it needs to do is describe the HTTP request to make.

 What's the ideal *test* for this function?
-Well, a lot of times we go to mocks:
+Well, we in the Python community often resort to mocking:

     test get-followers ->
-      mock out HTTP
-      expect a call to HTTP.GET with arguments http://twitter.com/radix/followers get-followers('radix')
+      replace the HTTP module with a mock object expect a call to HTTP.GET with arguments http://twitter.com/radix/followers returning a dummy value
+      assert get-followers('radix') returns the dummy value

-This isn't too bad, but it is unfortunate that we have to patch the HTTP library to test our function.
-We could extend our implementation:
+This isn't too bad as far as our layers of abstractions are concerned, but it is unfortunate that we have to patch the HTTP library to test our function.
+We could extend our implementation to parameterize the library:

     get-followers(name, http) ->
       $http.GET http://twitter.com/$name/followers